cfregis-zz/LR-Challenge-201808/README.md

 # LR-Challenge-201808
-Spring Boot Demo App
+A Spring Boot Demo App.
-This is a demo app about Basic sales tax
+This is a demo app about Basic sales tax.

 To support the development the following technologies was used: